BronzeLens Film Festival will celebrate its 15th annual festival in 2024!

 - final cuts only- not works in progress.

-BronzeLens Film Festival (BLFF) is now accepting film entries for our 2021 Festival.
-We are seeking films by or about people of color that explore the trials and triumphs of life using the moving image.
+BronzeLens Film Festival (BLFF) is now accepting film entries for our 2024 Festival.
+We are seeking films by or about People of Color from throughout the world that explore the trials and triumphs of life using the moving image.
 This is a necessary step towards inclusion for many who have not had their stories told.
-It is an integral part of our mission to expand who and what
+It is an integral part of our mission to expand who and what is seen.

 Please read the following information fully and complete the online submission form found on FilmFreeway.
-BronzeLens Film Festival does not grant waivers for entry fees.
-If you are a previous BronzeLens filmmaker (if a previous film was an Official Selection) there is an Alumni Rate code that you can request at firstname.lastname@example.org Note: if your film was shot in Georgia or there are any Georgia ties of your principals (Georgia residence) there is a $10 entry fee reduction (Early Bird, Regular or Late deadlines applies).
+BronzeLens Film Festival DOES NOT GRANT WAIVERS FOR ENTRY FEES.
+If you are a previous BronzeLens filmmaker (if a previous film was an Official Selection) there is an Alumni Rate code that you can request at email@example.com.
+Note: if your film was shot in Georgia there is a $10 entry fee reduction (Early Bird, Regular or Late deadlines applies).
 You are encouraged to submit prior to the deadline for a reduced fee.
-Please state why your film is eligible in this category.
+There are no refunds after submission.

 More than one entry can be submitted; however, each entry must be accompanied by a separate online submission form, entry fee, color JPEG publicity photo, one - two sentence synopsis and URL link and password.
 Year of completion must be 2022 or later.
 Foreign language films must have English subtitles.